Partisan Disruptor FRT Review: The Best Forced Reset Trigger for 2026

 Legal Status (2026)

 Check your state and local laws before purchasing.
 Some jurisdictions have enacted their own restrictions on rate-increasing devices regardless of federal classification.
+For the current state-by-state breakdown including the Minnesota ruling, see our binary trigger legal states 2026 guide.

 Future Platform Support